 - Food and energy wholly imported

-- Dependence on external shocks, international aid, the diaspora, and tourism
+- Vulnerable to external shocks and dependent on international aid, the diaspora and tourism

-- Exposure to climate change, volcanic and seismic events, cyclones
+- Exposed to climate change, volcanic and earthquake events, and cyclones